- 1952 - 2023 (Creation)

 Related units of description

-Please be aware that this archival collection may include the use of terminology referring to people with disabilities that some may find upsetting or offensive.
+Please be aware that this archival collection includes materials that refer to people with disabilities using terminology that may be upsetting or offensive.

-In the past fifty years there has been considerable advancement and attention paid to the ways in which language and terminology has been used to describe disabled people.
-Many terms that were considered appropriate by the public and in the medical field are known today to be offensive and should not be used.
+In the past fifty years there has been considerable advancement and attention paid to the language used to describe people with disabilities.
+Many terms that were once considered appropriate by the public and in the medical field are known today to be offensive and should not be used.

 In an effort to be transparent and keep the contents of this archival collection in its original context, these words have not been stripped in the archival description.